 How did I get here?

 I hired a coach!
 She is awesome, and really helped me become whole again.
 Talking with her on the phone once a week made all the difference in the world.
 I put the money down and got what I paid for: my health!
 I would do it all over again!
 (Wait‚ I am already!
 I always use a coach and always will.)
 I've coached people my whole adult life‚ as a pastor and now as a kind of spiritual teacher.

 Years ago I heard a pastor I admire say that a pastor's job is to help people transition from point A to point B. I knew when he said it that that's exactly what I wanted to do.

 Deconstruction to me is spiritual progress.
 It's spiritual evolution.
 Yes, it hurts‚ like growing pains!
 But it's oh so worth it!

 But nothing is more powerful, effective, or fast‚ as one-on-one coaching.
-Which is why I've been providing it.

 Then, there were a few people who met with me one-on-one to really work through issues and be more intentional about their spiritual formation.

-Whatever you do, don't go it alone.
+There's no need to go it alone.
 I mean, you can if you want to.
 Some people do and some of those people make it.
 At least find a group that gets you.
-But I always recommend‚ ALWAYS!‚ that you find someone you can process your transition with.
-I did and I still do!
+But I always recommend‚ ALWAYS, that you find someone you can process your transition with.